garrysjh/bigbblog/src/content/blog/reimagining-koi.md

 The comments mentioned specific problems with the user experience in the kiosk, especially with regards to the confusion involved in navigating the kiosk to find a specific drink, or to get to a certain page, and being unable to find certain components of the ordering experience.

-In general, the insights derived from the survey went into detail into how the layout and the readability of the kiosk was only manageable at best, while they believed that the aesthetics, intuitiveness and navigation all needed improvement, with intuitiveness being the most sought-after improvement.
-Additionally, feedback from our interview confirmed the above claims, and thus we aimed to find methods and ideas to improve the aesthetics, intuitiveness and navigation of the KOI kiosk experience.
+In conclusion, the insights derived from the survey went into detail into how the **layout and the readability of the kiosk was only manageable at best**, while they believed that the **aesthetics, intuitiveness and navigation all needed improvement**, with **intuitiveness being the most sought-after improvement**.
+Additionally, feedback from our interview confirmed the above claims, and thus we aimed to find methods and ideas to improve the **aesthetics, intuitiveness and navigation** of the KOI kiosk experience.

 ## Brainstorming

 After confirming the claims by surveying and finding out the opinions of the KOI general audience, we had to go back to the drawing board to come up with plans to improve the KOI self ordering experience.
+The main goal here was to come up with a broad range of ideas that could address the pain points experienced by users from different angles

 The natural progression we expected was to focus more on the self-ordering kiosk, since we felt that having the most users recognize it as the only option to order from KOI, we felt that this would have the most impact on improving the self-order experience.

 ![Back to the drawing board](@assets/images/reimagining-koi/figjam_hmw.png)

 First, we adopted the method of splitting the insights we derived from the research that we conducted, followed by coming up with HMWs (How might we’s), as well as finally deriving success metrics to decide if the idea is successful or not.
 We decided to adopt a group oriented method of brainstorming, and made use of post it notes in quick consecutive brainstorming sessions.

-After coming up with post it notes for ideas on chosen insights, we then honed in on ideas that were decided via a collective vote, where each person in the group chose their top 3 ideas that we would eventually solve from.
+After coming up with post it notes for ideas on chosen insights, we then honed in on ideas that were decided via a collective vote, where each person in the group chose their top 3 ideas that we would eventually solve from, focusing on deciding on ideas to work on in a very democratic manner.

 ![Success Metrics](@assets/images/reimagining-koi/success_metric.png)

+Ultimately, we segregated these ideas into the top few, and chose to focus on them in our solutioning with Lo-Fi (Low Fidelity) prototypes that will be elaborated in the next section.

 ## Solutioning

 Eventually, we proceeded with a prototyping system for which we iterated initial Lo-Fi (Low Fidelity) prototypes based on the ideas that we voted for.
 These initial prototypes came in the form of small scale drawings that could take up to a few hours to draw and create, to give us a sense of what the ideas would look like implemented, with the plans of combining all of these ideas to create a more intuitive and aesthetic design.
-The designs that we combined can be seen below:
+Some of the designs that we came up with can be seen below:

 ![One of our lo-fi designs](@assets/images/reimagining-koi/lofi.jpg)